MarshallMultispreadDaniel/Dealer-Portal-Spec/DealerPortalSpec.md

 - If so, what are we displaying here?

 ## User
+- Can a user be attached to multiple branches?
 - Have the ability to show the password text by the user clicking a button?
     - Is this viewing your own password?
     - Is this an admin being able to view any users password?
     - Do we need this if a user can reset their own password?

+## Stock Machines
+- Need the ability to transfer stock from one branch to another?

 ## Notifications
 - Whole thing needs to be fleshed out